ManticoreGamesInc/platform-documentation/docs/getting_started/my_first_game/functionality.md

 end
 ```

 This function takes in the `trigger` that was activated and the `object` that collided with it.
 We first check to make sure that the object is not `nil` and that it is a `Player`.
 If it is a `Player`, we add a `Resource` to it.
-A resource is simply a key-value structure to assign data to the player; in our case, we simply increase the amount of the "Manticoin" resources on the player by one.
+In our case, we simply increase the amount of the "Manticoin" resources on the player by one.
 Finally, we use `:Destroy()` to remove the trigger (and all its children) from the game.

 We still have one more line of code to assign `handleOverlap` to the trigger.